Naxyrius/auto_deploy/README.md

 The script will proceed this way : 1 - Set Hostname / Reboot 2 - Install ADDS / Reboot 3 - Add the Forest (specified in the script) + OU

 The script add an HKLM input to resume the process after the reboot, the administrator must be log manually.
-/!\ In the last step (Forest ssettings and OU) you'll have to wait 60s (pause to let the ADDS Service start)
+/!\ In the last step (Forest settings and OU) you'll have to wait 60s (pause to let the ADDS Service start)